 Dismissing his crying or telling him to get over it won’t work.
 He needs to feel heard and comforted before he can move on.
 So, even if his problem seems inconsequential to you, phrases like, “You’re really upset, aren’t you,” or “That hurt didn’t it,” validate him and make him feel heard.

 Yelling and chastizing only lead to feelings of fear and increased sadness.
-Not only that but staying calm sets an example to remain calm.
+Not only that but staying calm sets an example for him to remain calm.

 Have empathetic boundaries.

 This may sound oxymoronic.
-However, in having clear boundaries that show understanding and compassion are key.
-Know that doesn’t mean you should give in to crying if he wants something he can’t have something.
-Reiterating limitations while expressing your understanding that he’s upset goes a long way.
+However, having clear boundaries that show understanding and compassion are key.
+Know that doesn’t mean you should give in to crying if he wants something he can’t have.
+Reiterating limitations while expressing understanding goes a long way.
 Think of it this way: you’ve applied for a promotion at work.
 Your boss goes with someone else.
 There is a big difference in hearing, “You aren’t ready for the job.
 You need more experience,” compared to, “We could see your enthusiasm and really appreciate your application, but you didn’t get the job because the other candidate was more qualified.”
 Both tell you you’re not ready for the responsibility.
 One shows understanding and appreciate for where you’re coming from.
 Doing this for our sensitive children pays dividends.

 Hug it out.